jh4843/DidcomInterpolation/Localizer/ReadMe.txt

 The application wizard creates one document type and one view:

-LocalizerDoc.h, LocalizerDoc.cpp - the document
+DicomViewerDoc.h, DicomViewerDoc.cpp - the document
     These files contain your CLocalizerDoc class.
 Edit these files to add your special document data and to implement file saving and loading (via CLocalizerDoc::Serialize).

-LocalizerView.h, LocalizerView.cpp - the view of the document
+DicomViewerView.h, DicomViewerView.cpp - the view of the document
     These files contain your CLocalizerView class.
     CLocalizerView objects are used to view CLocalizerDoc objects.